 Answer: Some widely used and popular tools for automation testing are:

-Let us now discuss the most common Selenium testing interview questions for freshers.
+Let us now discuss the most common basic-level Selenium testing interview questions for freshers.

 7. What is Selenium?